refactorsaurusrex/journalcli.me/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-> Looking for detailed command line syntax?
-Check out the [journal-cli wiki](https://github.com/refactorsaurusrex/journal-cli/wiki) on GitHub.
+> NOTE!
+This documentation is for journal-cli version 1, which is currently deprecated.
+Documentation for the latest version can be found [here](https://journalcli.app).

 ## Quick Start